-The DNREC Office of the Secretary oversees administrative and management functions including budget and fiscal management, human resources, administrative law services, legal services through the Delaware Attorney General’s office, federal aid coordination, procurement and contracting, information technology, business process & continuous improvement, web and digital media, building and property management, security systems, and continuity of operations.
+The Office of the Secretary oversees administrative and management functions including budget and fiscal management, human resources, administrative law services, legal services through the Delaware Attorney General’s office, federal aid coordination, procurement and contracting, information technology, business process and continuous improvement, web and digital media, building and property management, security systems, and continuity of operations.

-The Office of Community Services improves coordination and collaboration among DNREC offices, community organizations, and other partners in environmental public health protection.
+The Division of Community Services improves coordination and collaboration among DNREC offices, community organizations, and other partners in environmental public health protection.
 It provides Business Assistance and information on DNREC Regulations.
 The Office includes the Community Ombudsman position, which works closely with the Community Involvement Advisory Council.
 And the office oversees the DNREC Environmental Crimes Unit.

 The Environmental Finance Office administers the Delaware Water Pollution Control Revolving Fund, making funding available to municipalities, private organizations, nonprofit organizations and private individuals.
 It provides funding for wastewater, stormwater and drinking water infrastructure and supports the Water Infrastructure Advisory Council.
 It provides engineering and planning assistance for ecological and restoration projects.